TZstatsADS/Fall2017-project3-fall2017-project3-grp1/README.md

 Henrique Saboya - Tested different models such as SVM, LDA, QDA; worked on HOG and PCA feature extraction, tried other different image segmentation as feature extractions, such as color matrix norms.

-Jing Zhao - LBP feature extraction and random forest model
+Jing Zhao - LBP feature extraction and random forest model, tried other classification models like logistics model.

 Joaquim Lyrio - Created the structure of the project's code, such as the train, test and feature files; tested different models such as SVM, LDA, QDA; worked on HOG and PCA feature extraction; worked on the baseline model structure and tried to find more efficient ways to run it; wrote great part of the main.Rmd file